Taitdanielle/Gynnie/README.md

 I chose to use the ['Poppins'](https://fonts.google.com/specimen/Poppins) font for the content on the website, it provides clear layout for the content on the website and easy to read.
 ### Colours:
 The [colours](https://github.com/Taitdanielle/Gynnie/blob/master/wireframes/colours.png) I chose to use for this website are bright eye catching colours that will potentially increase the interaction levels on the website.
+### Images:
+The images I have chosen to use on the website were selected to invite people into the website by looking fresh,appelaing and bright.